Where do I place moth traps to get rid of moths?

 To get rid of pantry moths, where is the best location for my (pantry) moth traps?

-First, I suggest starting with three traps to aid in ridding your home of pantry moths.
-Carefully remove the protective sheet to expose the glue, securely fasten the trap, and then spread the three traps out near where infested food has been found.
 The idea is to create a "web" of three traps in the kitchen; one trap being in the cupboard or pantry and the other two in locations that (ideally) complete a triangular formation.
-These locations may be on the top of your fridge or another open location.

-In your cleverly placed traps, you will be catching adult male moths.
-In following the scent of the non-toxic pheromone (in the traps), they are being fooled into thinking that they are following the trail of a female pantry moth.
+In your traps, you will be catching adult male moths.
+In following the scent of the pheromone (in the traps), they are being fooled into thinking that they are following the trail of a female pantry moth.
 You know (no fooling here) that you are bringing their life cycle to a fatal, abrupt end.
 Without the males, the females cannot reproduce.

 To get rid of clothing moths, where is the best location for my (clothing) moth traps?